rpm-software-management/rpm/docs/manual/format_v6.md

 The per-member zero padding is inside the payload compression, so it normally costs only a small encoding overhead in transit.

-Aligning the content this way lets tools clone regular file content out of the package with `FICLONERANGE`, sharing extents on filesystems that support reflinks (btrfs, XFS, ...).
+Aligning the content this way lets tools clone regular file content into and out of the package with `FICLONERANGE`, sharing extents on filesystems that support reflinks (btrfs, XFS, ...).
 Where cloning is unavailable, RPM falls back to `copy_file_range(2)`.
 Verified installs read back and hash the exact bytes placed in the destination.

 ## Differences to V4